 Despite some detractors, it is still widely considered to be the best method currently available to compare the level of educational systems on an international scale.

-Polish schoolchildren in the European Top 3
+Polish schoolchildren in the European top 3 in PISA education survey

 Polish schoolchildren have excelled in the latest edition of the test.
-They rank tenth in the world in reading comprehension and maths, up from 13th and 17th in 2015, and eleventh in science, which is a significant improvement from 22nd in 2015.
+They rank tenth in the world in reading comprehension and math, up from 13th and 17th in 2015, and eleventh in science, which is a significant improvement from 22nd in 2015.

 Compared to the OECD average, a larger proportion of students in Poland performed at the highest levels of proficiency in at least one subject while a larger proportion of students also achieved a minimum level of proficiency in at least one subject.